 As the world is actively evolving, we need to prepare for these changes and adapt to them as fast as we can.
 The key for innovation lies in the hands of future generations pursuing a role in the tech industry and how keen they are in detecting, analyzing, and solving global problems.
 To prepare for a vastly improving and innovating industry, our club promotes life-long active learning to build robust and timeless skill sets.
 Therefore, we strive to emphasize how significant and inventive new tech solutions are to society.

 Hey everyone!
 I’m Jayden, a third-year Computer Science major.
 I’m passionate about becoming a full-stack developer because I love the process of creating complete applications from start to finish.
-Right now, I’m working on an exciting project called BroncoBond—a social media app designed to help guide students during their time at CPP.
-I’ll be leading the mentorship program for CSS, and I’m really looking forward to meeting all of you at our socials!
+Right now, I’m working on an exciting project called BroncoBond, a social media app designed to help guide students during their time at CPP.
+I’ll be leading CSS as president, and I’m really looking forward to meeting all of you at our socials!

 Semester: Fall 2020